johnhayn-es/johnhayn-es/index.md

 ## Career

-For years I positioned myself as an adept and versatile supporting player - the sort of person that start-up founders seek as a key early employee.
-More recently I have dedicated my time to specifically focus on design strategy and leadership.
+I am highly motivated and thrive in a fast-paced environment with an air of uncertainty.
+I am an adept and versatile supporting player, the sort of person that start-up founders seek as a key early employee.
+I have recently focused on design strategy and leadership, defining how the design function supports the business as a whole.

 My career to date combines three interconnected disciplines; design, strategy and storytelling.
 This combination enables me to do the work I do today: